48 hours in Athens

 Do the tour guide of Acropolis!
 Unless you have already signed up with an official tour guide, know that you can catch an official tour right outside the entrance gate ~ make sure they are wearing a badge.
 Most of the guides will wait a few minutes until they have 20 people.
 If we would have waited, it would’ve been about €15 per person and I feel like that would be worth it also.
 We were heading to another museum so we missed out on the official guide but I know if we returned, I would do it!

 Flea Market ~ Plaka neighborhood

 What is not to love about the food in Greece?!
-It is fresh, tasty, seasoned perfectly and just delicious.
+It is fresh, tasty, seasoned perfectly, and just delicious.
 Our favorite place was Alexander the Great.
-I used Foursquare app to help find his place that was close by our apartment and I was really glad we did.
+I used Foursquare app to help find his place that was close to our apartment and I was really glad we did.
 We became quick friends with Alex who spoke perfect English and soon became regulars at his place.
 His food was exceptional, well-priced and had some great atmosphere, plus he was very entertaining!
 If you stay at the Wyndham, you are lucky ‘cause he’s right across the street.

 Another favorite was 33 Adrianau near the Royal Agora.
 They have tasty omelettes and fresh yogurt this brought us back a few times too.
 Try the yogurt with honey, it tastes like a dessert, not exactly a healthy breakfast option, though.

 A friend recommended Little Kook, but the Christmas crowds were a little bit too much for me.

 We got lucky as right around the corner was Serbetospito (Nancy’s sweet home.)
 The chocolaty syrupy deliciousness of this chocolate cake smothered in Nutella and sauce was unbelievable.

 Walking the city at night